openhwgroup/cva6/docs/01_cva6_user/RISCV_Instructions.rst

     **Invalid values**: NONE

-    **Exception raised**: If the address is not naturally aligned (4-byte boundary), a misaligned address exception will be generated.
+    **Exception raised**: If the address is not naturally aligned (4-byte boundary), a Store/AMO address misaligned exception will be generated.

 Atomic Memory Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^